Director: David Noble

 Casting the spotlight on the slasher genre

-Story: Whilst out on a drive in Louisiana friends Erin and Rae miss their turn and end up getting lost.
+Story: Whilst out on a drive in Louisiana, friends Erin and Rae miss their turn and end up getting lost in unfamiliar territory.
 They stop off at a local store to ask for directions but after offending the owner (and somehow forgetting to ask for the directions in the process) they instead spend time shopping around town before entering a voodoo shop the store owner recommended.
-While here the voodoo lady also takes offense to the girls (it isn't really explained as to why) and after ripping out some of their hair screams that she has cursed them and "The Zydeco will get you".
-Shortly after the girls are chased by a hulking, dreadlocked, skull faced figure.
-After a car crash Rae disappears leaving Erin to be pursued by the shambling menace.
+Things pan out similarly here with the proprietor also taking offense to the girls which results in a curse of sorts being placed upon them centring around something called "Zydeco".
+Shortly after the pair are chased by a hulking, dreadlocked, skull faced figure.
+After a car crash Rae disappears leaving Erin to face the shambling menace alone.

 Good points: *The music is strong throughout and though the film is very short at about 50 minutes in length the music was the one constant that remained solid all the way through.
 I liked the two songs near the beginning, the first to establish the rundown town and the second which played while the girls were shopping.
-The main music though was that which played during the chase and action scenes and this was well done and helped add a bit of excitement.
+The main piece of music however was reserved for the chase and action scenes and this was well done and helped add a bit of excitement.

-*The other main positive I can pick out is the appearance of the Zydeco himself who looked pretty cool in costume and menacing to go with it.
-Clearly some effort had gone into the outfit and though the wellington boots spoils it a bit and the hacksaw and chain looked a bit fake on the whole he was impressive looking.
-Many films with far bigger budgets have not done anywhere near as good of a job as what they manage to achieve here on a probably tiny budget so they deserve credit for putting together something credible here.
+*The other main positive I can pick out is the appearance of the Zydeco himself.
+The costume and mask combination looked pretty cool and he had a bit of menace about him as well.
+Clearly some effort had gone into the look of the monster and though the wellington boots and fake looking chain and hacksaw cheapen things a tad, on the whole he was impressive looking.
+Many films with a lot of money behind them have not done as good of a job of what they've put together here on most likely a shoestring budget so credit where it's due.

-*The chase scene where Erin is running through the woods is nicely shot considering it is such a low budget film and visually it is the best thing Zydeco has to offer.
+*The chase scene where Erin is running through the woods is nicely shot considering the budget and visually it's the best thing Zydeco has to offer.
 They use the sequence very early on to help open the film and then again once or twice afterward so the filmmakers must have been happy with it as well.
+In comparison to most everything else it looks very slick.

 Bad Points: *The acting and dialogue is very bad all the way through.
-Particularly poor parts that stood out were when Erin is shouting at the Fisherman and the part where Donna is talking to Erin when they are both held captive.
-There is a really silly part as well where Erin is being chased by the Zydeco but still decides to stop and take the time to steal food from a random camper.
+It's so bad that together with the weak script it kills immersion and I'd go as far to say it's some of the worst acting I've seen in film.
+Particularly poor parts that stood out were when Erin is shouting at the fisherman and the part where Donna is talking to Erin when they are both held captive.

 *There were a number of things that didn't make sense.

-1) At the start when the girls want to turn off the road at Alcopoco (or something) they soon realise they have made a mistake and missed the turning.
+1) For starters when the girls want to turn off the road at Alcopoco (or something) they soon realise they've made a mistake and missed the turning.
 At this point one of them says about Alcopoco "Damn we passed that like thirty minutes ago".
 More like thirty seconds, we just saw them pass the turn off!

-3) It also didn't add up that Rae said the Zydeco was confused and didn't hurt her because part of her weave was taken as opposed to her real hair.
-Wouldn't make any difference though would it seeing that she is killed seconds later by the Zydeco anyway plus all the extras like the camper were killed without any of their hair being taken.
+4) Spoiler: It also didn't add up that Rae said the Zydeco was confused and didn't hurt her because part of her weave was taken for the curse as opposed to her real hair.
+It wouldn't make any difference though would it seeing that she's killed seconds later by the Zydeco anyway plus all the extras like the camper were killed without any of their hair being taken.

-4) Why did Erin suspect Rawlins was working with the Zydeco just from seeing him wiping his hands on a handkerchief?
-Maybe if they were bloodstained yes but they were clean?
+5) Why did Erin suspect the store owner/Rawlins was working with the Zydeco just from seeing him wiping his hands on a handkerchief?

-*The story doesn't flow smoothly either with the bits in Chicago not taking place in the same time frame as the Louisiana events but still being mixed together making it seem disjointed and confusing.
-In the extras it says these Chicago scenes were filmed and added later to expand the running time as they only had 40 minutes of footage just with the girls.
+*The story doesn't flow smoothly with the bits in Chicago not taking place in the same time frame as the Louisiana events but still being mixed together making it seem disjointed and confusing.
+In the extras it says these Chicago scenes were filmed and added later to expand the running time as they only had 40 minutes of footage with just the girls.
 It means these bits have kind of a tacked on afterthought type feel.
+Don't get me wrong they do add a bit more of a story so I appreciate their inclusion to some extent but the way they were spliced in could have been handled better.
+This is a very minor nitpick though compared to everything else.

 Bodycount (contains major spoilers):